Support for vulnerable residents

-H4All - a partnership between 5 Hillingdon charities - is assisting us to deliver this support.
+The council is working with H4All - a partnership between 5 Hillingdon charities - to offer:

 - a regular telephone call - if you are feeling lonely and isolated or struggling with your emotions during this time, then we can call you for a friendly chat, as frequently as you need, to see how you are getting on

-If you would like to use this service, email COVID19Hub@hillingdon.gov.uk or call 020 3949 5786 from 9am to 5pm Monday to Friday and 10am to 2pm.
-It is closed on Saturdays and Sundays.
+If you would like to use this service, email COVID19Hub@hillingdon.gov.uk or call 020 3949 5786 from 9am to 5pm Monday to Friday.

 If you or someone you know needs help, the council may be able to offer additional support.

 - Daily living tasks - anyone who feels that they may be struggling to manage their own or a relative's daily living tasks, such as personal care, may benefit from home care.